 rest from the long flight.
 We will meet as a group in the evening to discuss the upcoming trip and answer any questions

 about photography you may have.
 This is a good time to make sure your batteries are fully charged, your sensor is free of

 dust, and your lenses are clean.
-Overnight Patagonia Queen Hotel, El Calafate.
+Overnight Hotel Posada los Alamos, El Calafate.

 Day 3, Sunday, April 14.